-Use these modifiers to indicate services delivery via telemedicine applications.
-Only those services that are appropriate for delivery via telemedicine may be billed as such:
+Use to indicate service delivery via telemedicine applications.
+Use to bill only those services that are appropriate for delivery via telemedicine:

-Use the correct HCPCS code and appropriate modifier from the Casting & Strapping Services/Supplies chart to bill therapeutic supplies fabricated by the therapist, such as splints, casts, and adaptive aids.
-Do not bill for ready-made or pre-fabricated supplies that can be obtained from a medical supplier.
+Use the correct HCPCS code and appropriate modifier from the Casting & Strapping Services/Supplies chart to bill therapeutic supplies fabricated by the therapist, such as splints, casts and adaptive aids.
+Do not bill for ready-made or prefabricated supplies that you can get from a medical supplier.

 Include the most relevant ICD diagnosis code for the provided service.

-Co-therapy: Split the time between therapy disciplines for billing purposes when services are delivered to a recipient by two or more therapy disciplines in the same block of time.
+Co-therapy: Split the time between therapy disciplines for billing purposes when two or more therapy disciplines deliver services to a recipient in the same block of time.
 Total time billed should not exceed the actual length of time spent with the patient.